-makeTxDbFromBiomart [Moved to txdbmaker] Make a TxDb object from annotations available on a BioMart database txdbmaker::makeTxDbFromBiomart and txdbmaker::getChromInfoFromBiomart in the txdbmaker package. makeTxDbFromEnsembl [Moved to txdbmaker] Make a TxDb object from an Ensembl database txdbmaker::makeTxDbFromEnsembl in the txdbmaker package.
+makeTxDbFromBiomart [Moved to txdbmaker] Make a TxDb object from annotations available on a BioMart database txdbmaker::makeTxDbFromBiomart and txdbmaker::getChromInfoFromBiomart in the txdbmaker package.

 IMPORTANT NOTE: Starting with BioC 3.19, functions makeTxDbFromBiomart() and getChromInfoFromBiomart() are defined in the txdbmaker package.